pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createdashboard-set8/01-introduction.md

 ---
-title: Migrate a Site Created With the Pantheon Dashboard to Drupal:latest
+title: Migrate a Site Created With the Pantheon Dashboard to Drupal (Latest)
 subtitle: Introduction
-description: Learn how to migrate a Drupal 8 Site to Drupal:latest
+description: Learn how to migrate a Drupal 8 Site to the latest version of Drupal
-cms: "Drupal:latest"
+cms: "Drupal"
 tags: [code, launch, migrate, site, updates, composer]
 contributors: [wordsmither]
 layout: guide